vnmakarov/mum-hash/README.md

   * To make MUM V3 to pass the Rurban SMHasher, macro `MUM_QUALITY` has been added.
 Compilation with this defined macro makes MUM V3 to pass all tests of Rurban SMHasher.
 The slowdown is about 5% in average or 10% at most on keys of length 8.
+It also results in generating a target independent hash
 * For historic reasons mum.h contains code for older version V1 and V2.
 You can switch them on by defining macros **MUM_V1** and **MUM_V2**
 * MUM algorithm is **simpler** than the VMUM one